eliroc98/RYouTubeDashboard/README.md

 ## How to use RYouTubeDashboard

-1. Import `shiny` package
+1. Import `shiny` package;
 2. Type this command in your RStudio console: `runGitHub("RYouTubeDashboard", "eliroc98", "master")` .

 ### Insights Panel
-- Subscriber/View ratio plot: tweak the slider to select which channel to display.
+- Subscriber/View ratio plot: tweak the slider to select which channel to display;
-- Channel Topics plot: choose which topic to include in the pie chart
+- Channel Topics plot: choose which topic to include in the pie chart.

 ### Distribution Plot Panel
-- Subscriber Count Distribution plot: choose which subset to display and tweak the slider to select channels having a specific number of subribers
+- Subscriber Count Distribution plot: choose which subset to display and tweak the slider to select channels having a specific number of subscribers.

 ### Summary Statistics Panel
 - Statistics Table: choose which subset to display, select which variable and statistic to show.
-Since bootstrapping technique is used, this operation could take some time (even if is is optimized using clusters)
+Since bootstrapping technique is used, this operation could take some time (even if is is optimized using clusters).

 ### Dataset Panel
 - Dataset Table: choose which subset to display, select which variable to show.